Efficient implementation of randomized quantum algorithms with dynamic circuits: Methods

 \section{Methods}

-A high-level sketch of a circuit in our method is shown in Fig.~\ref{Method_less1.5column.png}(a), where the circuit is composed of $n_\mr{s}$ system qubits, $n_\mr{a}$ ancilla qubits, and $n_\mr{c}$ classical bits.
+A high-level sketch of a circuit in our method is shown in Fig.~\ref{FIG2_Method_less1.5column.pdf}(a), where the circuit is composed of $n_\mr{s}$ system qubits, $n_\mr{a}$ ancilla qubits, and $n_\mr{c}$ classical bits.
 We first encode the probability distribution corresponding to a target randomized algorithm, to a quantum state; we measure them and record the results on classical bits ($G$, red in the figure).
 Then, we execute conditional feedback operations based on the measured results ($F$, blue in the figure).
 Given a fixed number of circuit executions, executing an identical circuit with multiple shots is faster than executing many different circuits with one (or a few) shot, and thus our method is expected to run randomized algorithms with much less time compared to the conventional methods.
+Note that to obtain the results of $N$ shots for one circuit corresponding to a given random number outcome, after storing a bitstring in a classical register, one can repeat the execution and reset of the system circuit with feedback using the stored bitstring $N$ times.

-As a specific case of $n_\mr{s} = n_\mr{a}$, the system and ancilla qubits are shared by using the qubit reset technique in Fig.~\ref{Method_less1.5column.png}(b).
-In the next section, we adopt this circuit, because it can reduce not only the number of qubits but also possible noise affections on the system qubits during the idle time (i.e., the period of executing on $G$) in the case of Fig.~\ref{Method_less1.5column.png}(a).
+While the circuit in Fig.~\ref{FIG2_Method_less1.5column.pdf}(b) requires $n_\mr{s} + n_\mr{a}$ qubits, the qubit overhead can be suppressed by reusing ancilla qubits using the qubit reset in Fig.~\ref{FIG2_Method_less1.5column.pdf}(b).
+The qubit count becomes $\max(n_\mr{s}, n_\mr{a})$, where $\abs{n_\mr{s} - n_\mr{a}}$ qubits are not used during an ancilla or a system part.
+In the next section, we adopt this circuit, because it can reduce not only the number of qubits but also possible noise affections on the system qubits during the idle time (i.e., the period of executing on $G$) in the case of Fig.~\ref{FIG2_Method_less1.5column.pdf}(a).
+Note that there are no explicit order relation among $n_{\mr{s}}$, $n_{\mr{a}}$, and $n_{\mr{c}}$ in general.